 - a.
 Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities; - b.
 Level 2 inputs are inputs other than quoted prices included within Level 1 that are observable for an asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and - c.
 Level 3 inputs are unobservable inputs for an asset or liability.

-Classification of Current and Noncurrent Assets and Liabilities
+Classification of Current and Noncurrent Assets and Liabilities a.
+Assets held primarily for the purpose of trading;

 Current assets include: